cynotebo/KM-Workshop/Module 4.md

 ![](images/get-index-schema.png)

-Copy the index schema returned into the Body.
+Copy the index schema that was returned with the GET request into the Body.
 Update the copied content in the Body by adding a new field:

 ```json
 "fields": [